sathvik1610/boundaryforge/README.md

 2. **Discover:** The system fires these prompts at the target AI.
 If the AI gets confused or gives unsafe advice, a mathematical engine flags it as a high-risk "Boundary Case".
 3. **Protect:** A "Safety Architect" AI analyzes the failures and writes a JSON rulebook.
 A real-time **Middleware Enforcement** layer uses these rules to intercept future zero-day attacks *before* they reach the AI.

-**Why it matters:** Enterprises save immense API and compute costs by blocking adversarial traffic early, and can secure their applications against zero-day exploits in minutes rather than months.
+**Why it matters:** Teams save API and compute costs by blocking adversarial traffic early, and can secure their applications against novel exploits in minutes rather than months.

 ---